Russia in brief

 The Russian Federation consists of 89 federal constituent entities (regions, territories, areas, republics, cities of federal importance), each one of them has its own regional government and parliament.

+Russia is the largest country in the world covering more than one eighth of the Earth.
 The total area is 17 million square kilometers.
-Length — 9000 km from west to east, 5000 km from north to south.
+Russia is home to a wide range of environments and landforms.
+Length — 9000 km from West to East, width — 5000 km from North to South.
 One quarter of the territory is located in Europe and the rest — in Asia.

 Time in Russia